MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.People/New-MgUserPerson.md

   - `[ScoredEmailAddresses <IMicrosoftGraphScoredEmailAddress[]>]`: The person's email addresses.
     - `[Address <String>]`: The email address.
     - `[ItemId <String>]`:
     - `[RelevanceScore <Double?>]`: The relevance score of the email address.
 A relevance score is used as a sort key, in relation to the other returned results.
 A higher relevance score value corresponds to a more relevant result.
-Relevance is determined by the user's communication and collaboration patterns and business relationships.
+Relevance is determined by the user’s communication and collaboration patterns and business relationships.
     - `[SelectionLikelihood <String>]`: selectionLikelihoodInfo
   - `[Surname <String>]`: The person's surname.
   - `[UserPrincipalName <String>]`: The user principal name (UPN) of the person.
 The UPN is an Internet-style login name for the person based on the Internet standard RFC 822.
 By convention, this should map to the person's email name.
 The general format is alias@domain.